malteafg/gfkl/README.md

 * Some characters (not letters or numbers) are positioned such that they are independent of whether layer 3 is currently activated.
 This makes the annoyance of having to use altgr even smaller.

-* The lshift key have been moved to the tab key, such that one can type with a straight wrist.
-If lshift is clicked it acts as a regular tab key.
+* The shift key have been moved to the space key, which emits the space character if clicked fast.
+  This allows one to shift with the left thumb and press space with the right thumb.
+This removes work from the little fingers that are weak, and adds work to the underutized thumbs that are strong.

 * What used to be the caps lock key now acts as a modifier for layer 5.
 If the button is clicked it acts as esc.